juicedata/juicefs-csi-driver/docs/en/introduction.md

 ### Mount by process {#by-process}

 Apart from using a dedicated Mount Pod or a sidecar container to run JuiceFS Client, JuiceFS CSI Driver also supports running JuiceFS Client directly inside CSI Node Service, as processes (mount by process).
-In this mode, one or several JuiceFS Clients will run inside the CSI Node Service pod, managing all JuiceFS mount points for application pods referencing JuiceFS PV in the associating node.
+In this mode, one or several JuiceFS Clients will run inside the CSI Node Service pod, managing all JuiceFS mount points for application Pods referencing JuiceFS PV in the associating node.

 ![byprocess-architecture](./images/byprocess-architecture.svg)